 What are the most interesting facts about Vienna (Austria)?
-Vienna is truly fascinating city with many things to offer and even more things to discover.
+Vienna is a truly fascinating city with many things to offer and even more things to discover.
 That’s why there is no surprise that this city is full of interesting facts.
 Also, Vienna is a city with such a rich and intense history that just reading about it is enough to amaze you.
 Some facts you probably know already, others will surprise you.
 Let’s go through some of them and see what you know and what is new to you.

-- Vienna is a world capital of waltz; as many as 450 balls are organized in the city annually, especially during January and February.
-If you love classic dance and classy wardrobe, here is your chance!
-Although waltz as a music genre and dance style existed for centuries and in various locations, it was immortalized with famous waltz The Blue Danube, composed by Johann Strauss II.
+- Vienna is the world capital of waltz; as many as 450 balls are organized in the city annually, especially during January and February.
+If you love classic dance and a classy wardrobe, here is your chance!
+Although waltz as a music genre and dance style existed for centuries and in various locations, it was immortalized with the famous waltz The Blue Danube, composed by Johann Strauss II.
 This is the melody we usually hear when we think of waltz.

-- Vienna Town Hall (Rathaus) area is being converted every winter into large skating rink.
+- Vienna Town Hall (Rathaus) area is being converted every winter into a large skating rink.
 It is operational until March (or at least until cold weather is there) and it is free for children.
-This is such a great tradition that matches outdoorsy nature of Austrians.
+This is such a great tradition that matches the outdoorsy nature of Austrians.

 - Vienna drinking water is supplied from mountain springs and it is one of the best quality waters supplied to a major city.
 Vienna water supply is protected by the law and it cannot be privatized or alienated in any way and it is considered a public good (which should be the case anywhere in the world, but this is a topic for a separate discussion).
-As an extra benefit, water flowing from the mountains is also generating enough electricity to power up small town.
+As an extra benefit, water flowing from the mountains is also generating enough electricity to power up a small town.

 - You can rent a suite and stay in Schonbrunn Palace.
 Yes, that’s right, you can stay overnight and feel like a king, or an emperor, to be more precise.
-For as ‘little’ as 500-1,500 Euro ($600-$1,800) per night, you can enjoy 160 sqm suite and feel regal.
+For as ‘little’ as 500-1,500 Euro ($600-$1,800) per night, you can enjoy a 160 sqm suite and feel regal.

-- Vienna is a city with largest production of wine within city limits in the world, almost 2.5 million liters are produced every year from wineries located within a city limits.
-Visiting wineries is very popular with tourists and locals alike and there is even ‘winery hoping’ – very developed local activity.
+- Vienna is a city with the largest production of wine within city limits in the world, almost 2.5 million liters are produced every year from wineries located within city limits.
+Visiting wineries is very popular with tourists and locals alike and there is even ‘winery hoping’ – a very developed local activity.

-- Wiener Zeitung, a daily newspaper published in Vienna, is the oldest newspaper continually printed since 1703, when it was originally known as Wiennerisches Diarium.
+- Wiener Zeitung, a daily newspaper published in Vienna, is the oldest newspaper continually printed since 1703 when it was originally known as Wiennerisches Diarium.

 These are just 15 interesting facts about Vienna we listed from top of our heads.
-There are literally dozens of interesting facts to learn about this amazing city.
+There are dozens of interesting facts to learn about this amazing city.
 We will update by expanding this post or writing separate posts about more facts.